smallben/DataTable_example/README.md

 ## Usage ##

 Just download the project.
-And run it on your http server.<br />
+And run it on your http server.

 If you don't know how to establish the server.
-Please check my blogger.<br />
+Please check my blogger.

 There are some parameter should be modified.